 What are my options?

 Today's orthodontics offer more kinds of braces than ever before.
-Check out
+Check out your options:

 Metal braces/Traditional braces

 These are the metal brackets and wires that most people picture when they hear the word "braces."
-However, modern brackets are smaller and less noticeable than the notorious "metal-mouth" braces than many adults remember.
+However, modern brackets are smaller and less noticeable than the notorious "metal-mouth" braces that many adults remember.
 Plus, new heat-activated archwires use your body heat to help teeth move more quickly and less painfully than in the past.

 Pros: Least expensive type; colored bands give kids a chance to express themselves